Mortgage Default Early-Warning Signals 2026

 Is the early-warning stack FCRA-regulated?

-Why does hazard-insurance lapse lead default by only 30-45 days?
+Why does hazard-insurance lapse lead default quickly?